jalantechnologies/github-ci/docs/USAGE.md

 ## Clean

 `.github/workflows/clean.yml` - This is the cleanup workflow which takes care of cleaning up resources.
 This workflow is typically useful for cleaning up short-lived environments.
-See [Running on Branches and PullRequest](#running-on-branches-and-pullrequest) for setup instructions for the same.
+See [Running on Branches and PullRequest](#running-on-branches-and-pullrequest) for setup instructions.

 **How this works?**